 Where to start?
 It feels like a lifetime ago when I read Assassin’s Apprentice, the first of a nine-book series, excluding the Liveship series which ran parallel to the main series.
-Published in 1995, a year before I was born, I haven’t read every book as it came out, but I did start reading them when I was about the same age as the protagonist, Fitz, in my early teens.
+Published in 1995, a year before I was born, I haven’t read every book as it came out, but I did start reading them when I was about the same age as the young-teen protagonist, Fitz.
 With the publication of the last book, Assassin’s Fate, this spring, I finished the story after my exams, closing almost a decade relationship with the characters of the Farseer universe.
-Not only is this real-life timeline epic, the fictional timeline Hobb uses is also epic, in all senses of the word.
-She takes us through the whole life of our beloved Fitz, and his “Beloved”, The Fool, from scrawny teen to world weary old man.
-Prolonged by the ancient, royal Farseer magic of the Skill, Fitz lives longer than most of the other characters, appearing no older than his oldest child in her middle-ages.
+Not only is this real-life timeline epic, the fictional timeline Hobb uses is also epic in all senses of the word.
+She takes us through the whole life of our beloved Fitz and his “Beloved”, The Fool, from scrawny teen to world weary old man.
+Prolonged by the ancient and royal Farseer magic of the Skill, Fitz lives longer than most of the other characters, appearing no older than his oldest child in her middle-ages.
 This really is a character whose life you live to the fullest.

 His full name is Prince FitzChivalry, the “Fitz” part indicating he was born on the wrong side of the blankets, and the “Chivalry” part from the name of his father, the eldest son of King Shrewd.
-Shrewd is king of the Six Duchies, the largest region in Hobb’s universe, and his family is the Farseer family, who are recognised by their names, which are taken from a specific virtue, and the inherited ability to “Skill”, a magic of the mind which allows users to communicate with each other, as well as influence the thoughts of others.
-Although not limited to the Farseer family, it is rare that laymen have the ability, and it manifests most potently in the royal family.
-The other magic in this universe is the Wit, the ability to communicate with animals.
-The Witted attach themselves to one animal, and if it dies, often return to a similar animal of that species, one that suits their personality and whom they get along with.
-This ability is seen as debased and immoral, particularly since a group called the Piebalds, before our hero is born, killed a king and forever tarnished the reputation of those folks who had the Wit.
-The Wit was also never associated with the Farseer royal family, so never had the high reputation of the Skill. in the last trilogy in particular, the Wit is rarely referred to as Fitz is the only significant character with the ability in the story by that time.
-However, the Wit is the principal magic the reader is familiar with at the beginning because it is the first magic Fitz is conscious of due to his bonding with a dog, and, when the dog is taken away from him by the conscious and fatherly stable master Burrich, who fears the price he’d pay if Fitz was discovered to have the treasonous magic, he bonds with a wolf cub.
+Shrewd is king of the Six Duchies, the largest region in Hobb’s universe, and his family is the Farseer family who are recognised by their names, which are taken from a specific virtue, and the inherited ability to “Skill”, a magic of the mind which allows users to communicate with each other, as well as influence the thoughts of others.
+Although not limited to the Farseer family, it is rare that laymen have the ability and it manifests most potently in the royal family.
+The other magic in this universe is the Wit which is the ability to communicate with animals.
+The Witted attach themselves to one animal and, if it dies, often return to another animal of that species, one that suits their personality and whom they get along with.
+This ability is seen as debased and immoral, especially since a group called the Piebalds killed a king and forever tarnished the reputation of those folks who had the Wit.
+The Wit was also never associated with the Farseer royal family, so never had the high reputation of the Skill.
+In the last trilogy in particular, the Wit is rarely referred to as Fitz is the only significant character remaining with this ability.
+However, the Wit is the principal magic the reader is familiar with at the beginning because it is the first magic Fitz is conscious of due to his bonding with a dog and, when the dog is taken away from him by the fatherly stable master Burrich, who fears the price he’d pay if Fitz was discovered to have the treasonous magic, he bonds with a wolf cub.

 Although their relationship begins as antagonistic, Fitz and his wolf, Nighteyes form an inseparable bond.
 We cannot help but fall in love with the wolf’s perpetual focus on the present and disregard for the past.
-To live in the “Now” is the life of a wolf, and the simplicity and grounded nature of the animal focuses Fitz with the awful gravity of sensibility.
+To live in the “Now” is the life of a wolf and the simplicity and grounded nature of the animal focuses Fitz with the awful gravity of sensibility.
 The first two trilogies feature the adventures of this pair around the Six Duchies as they do the dirty work of the royal family.
-Trained as an assassin, in secret, by the bastard brother of King Shrewd, Chade, Fitz becomes a weapon for the Farseer’s but, unfortunately for him, a disposable one.
-This becomes an important fact as not long into the trilogy he becomes accused of treason and is suspected by everyone, including his foster father, Burrich, to have died.
-Even after having saved the Duchies, and helping the new King, Verity, reawaken dragons into the world and defend the Farseers throne from Outislander enemies, Fitz is forced to abandon the capital, his pregnant partner, Molly, and all the remnants of his old life.
+Trained incognito as an assassin by the bastard brother of King Shrewd, Chade, Fitz becomes a disposable weapon for the Farseers.
+This becomes all too evident in the first trilogy when he becomes accused of treason and is suspected by everyone, including his foster father, Burrich, to have died in a dungeon.
+Even after having saved the Duchies and helped the new King Verity reawaken dragons into the world and defend the Farseer’s throne from Outislander enemies, Fitz is forced to abandon the capital, his pregnant partner, Molly, and all the remnants of his old life.
 Time passes between each trilogy as Fitz and his wolf claim a hunter’s cabin near a forest and spend years of their life abandoned and rejected.
-The heartbreak I went through during this period is hard to rationalize and Hobb, knowingly, tests the emotional endurance of the reader.
+The heartbreak I went through during this period is hard to rationalise and Hobb knowingly, tests the emotional endurance of the reader.

 Fitz is time and time again recalled to help the Duchies and, as the “Catalyst”, the man who changes the world for a certain generation, he is the tool of the “White Prophet” of the same generation.
 The White Prophet for Fitz also happens to be his closest friend, The Fool, or “Beloved” as he is later known.
 The two change the world for the better but in the last trilogy they come up against the arch enemies of the Farseer universe.
 The journey begins as a quest of vengeance, to wreak havoc on the ones who have caused the world and The Fool so much pain.
-It transforms into a rescue mission as Fitz’s youngest is captured, and finally ends up as “the final hunt” for the pair.
+It transforms into a rescue mission as Fitz’s youngest daughter is captured, eventually turning into “the final hunt” for the pair.
 By this time, Nighteyes has died, living on only as a whisper of his former self within Fitz.
 Fitz, Nighteyes, and The Fool complete their quest, save everyone but themselves, help everyone but themselves, and then find a proper resting place to pass from their injuries.
-In typical fashion, the self-sacrifice and selflessness of the main character is truly heart-wrenching, as Hobb rarely lets Fitz be happy, or content with his life, despite those around him loving him, which he cannot see.
+In typical fashion, the self-sacrifice and selflessness of the main character is truly heart-wrenching.
+Hobb rarely lets Fitz be happy or content with his life despite those around him loving him which he, to the anguish of the reader, fails to see.

 Although this hasn’t even hinted at the depth of the narrative, I hope it has shown somewhat of the very human story Hobb is capable of writing.
-She not only indulges the fantasy genre in clever and interesting magic, in a reserved and limited fashion, but most profitably, she explores the human condition to fictional events, how ordinary people might cope with extraordinary circumstances.
-It is that aspect which makes the books so engaging; we can empathise and pity Fitz to no end, and Hobb knows it and exploits this link through the suffering of our hero.
-The book’s achilees heel also adds to this empathetic link; it is evident in the writing that the author is female, as the male characters are overly emotional and fluent in their expression of emotions, particularly with each other, as, from my own experience, even between the best of friends, does not happen to this extent.
-However, at the same time, it allows the reader in.
-It allows us to more comprehensively understand the protagonist and his relationships.
+She not only indulges the fantasy genre with clever and interesting magic in a reserved and limited fashion, but, most profitably, she explores the human condition within fictional events.
+She imagines how ordinary people might cope with extraordinary circumstances.
+It is that aspect which makes the books so engaging.
+We can empathise and pity Fitz to no end and Hobb knows this and exploits this link through the suffering of our hero.

-Another point I would add, in regard to the final trilogy, is the emergence of a second narrator.
+Another point I would add with regard to the final trilogy is the emergence of a second narrator.
 Throughout the first two trilogies, and the first book of the last trilogy, Fitz is the only narrator.
-It is through the first person that our empathy with Fitz strengthens but in the final two books, Hobb allows his youngest daughter, who his captured, more and more of the chapters to tell from her perspective.
-Although it is perhaps childish of me, I felt almost betrayed, that the daughter, Bee, was stealing Fitz away from me.
-That every chapter with her was a chapter lost of our hero.
-I hadn’t known her nor ever could know her as well as Fitz, and the introduction of this new perspective added an unwelcome change of pace.
-This won’t stop me reading the books again in the future, and I understand Hobb’s decision to afford Bee half of the chapters to tell her own story, isolated from the other characters of the books, but it did not add anything, in my opinion, to the series.
-It did not want me to pick up the book.
+It is through the first-person that our empathy with Fitz strengthens but in the final two books Hobb allows his youngest daughter, who his captured, more and more of the chapters to tell from her perspective.
+Although it is perhaps childish of me, I felt almost betrayed that the daughter, Bee, was stealing Fitz away from me and that every chapter with her was a chapter lost with Fitz.
+I hadn’t known her nor ever could know her as well as Fitz and the introduction of this new perspective added an unwelcome change of pace.
+This won’t stop me reading the books again in the future and I understand Hobb’s decision to afford Bee half of the chapters to tell her own story, isolated from the other characters of the books, but it did not add anything, in my opinion, to the series.
+It did not make me want to pick up the book.
 What it did make me do was savour the moments we were given with Fitz, and look forward to the familiar thoughts and habits of our beloved Farseer prince.